women view the ob/gyn as another errand to run. You might want

 pill, and get out of there before you’re late for work, as

-and ask any questions will be invaluable for your health and your
+concerns and ask any questions will be invaluable for your health

-state of mind.
-Because when you go to the ob/gyn, you probably have
+and your state of mind.
+Because when you go to the ob/gyn, you

-a lot of questions and concerns that you don’t quite know
+probably have a lot of questions and concerns that you don’t

-how to ask.
-In fact, many women feel uncomfortable talking about
+quite know how to ask.
+In fact, many women feel uncomfortable talking

 You might be surprised to know your ob/gyn really wants you to